 GPSies was our very first user.
 We worked closely with the founder Klaus together to reach the goal and replace the Google Maps API.
 GPSies lets the user share and create tracks for hiking and biking and is the biggest German provider of its kind serving over 150 000 requests per day world wide.
 Finally GPSies moved from a self-hosted GraphHopper to our Directions API and observed that a fast routing solution does not mean cost ineffective.

 Kurviger is a route planner for motorcyclists and uses the GraphHopper Geocoding API to provide its users a simple way to enter their destination.
-The routing engine under the hood is a customized, self-hosted GraphHopper version.
+The routing engine under the hood is a customized GraphHopper instance optimized for motorcycles.
 The author is also a frequent contributor.

 We get a lot of value from OpenStreetMap, the data is incredible!
 The least we can do is to give a bit back with a free access to our Directions API.
 The official website OpenStreetMap.org includes GraphHopper for bike and pedestrian routing.

 Bubble Post provides efficient and sustainable city deliveries e.g. in combination with cargo bikes.
 Bubble Post is specialized in first-and-last-mile delivery and they receive your goods in one of their warehouses at the outskirt of the city, where they are carefully sorted and bundled.
 One part of their route optimization architecture is backed by GraphHopper.